 Pompeii and Vesuvius

 It takes 1-1½ hours to drive from Cocumella to Naples.
 About halfway is Pompeii and Vesuvius.
-I recommend to take the coastal road, Via Sorrentina: It is more scenic, and you avoid three gloomy tunnels on road SS145, which gives you the feeling of carbon monoxide poisoning!
+I recommend to take the coastal road, Via Sorrentina: More scenic, and you avoid three gloomy tunnels on road SS145, which gives you the feeling of carbon monoxide poisoning!

-Naples is far from pretty.
+Naples is not pretty.
 Our first impression was traffic chaos (it would probably had been better to take the train).
 Miraculously, we managed to find a ‘Quick – No Problem’ covered parking.

 We visited Castel Nuovo and the famous Grand Café Gambrinus, where we had cake and ‘caffé alla nocciola’ (suggested by our guidebook).
 Interesting history, but no culinary treat.
 The cafe decor was impressive, though, with vaulted ceilings and chandeliers.

 The narrow streets of the infamous Quartieri Spagnoli with laundry lines and plastic decorated balconies reminded me of Elena Ferrante’s Naples tetralogy, where families are tied together in fates of poverty, crime, and corruption.
-Nevertheless, we felt safe and did not have our wallets stolen!
+Nevertheless, we felt safe!

-Fried seafood was sold in paper cones everywhere, and we had to try it.
+Fried seafood was sold in paper cones everywhere, and we had to try.
 Just as we started eating, it started to downpour.
-We found an outdoor cafe with plastic cover and sat glancing for a while at the rain-resistant tourists (mostly American), umbrella-selling immigrants, and numerous police patrols before heading back to Cocumella.
+We found an outdoor cafe with plastic cover and sat glancing for a while at the rain-resistant tourists (mostly American), umbrella-selling immigrants, before heading back to Cocumella.